shristi1106/learn-react/REDME.md

 #3 About Class based Component
 -when its load on web page first constructor will be called then 'render' will call

+# React-Redux /Redux toolkit
+-install npm install @reduxjs/toolkit and react-redux -Build our store
+-connect our store to our app
+-Slice (CartSlice)
+-Selector

+# testing
+-unit testing =one specific type of component is testing inside it not whole app i.e header -integration testing= We will test multiple component together -end to end testing= how user will flow across the application like need selenium etc

+i.e developer is responsible for solely unit testing and integration testing